 Abstract

 Background: DNA methylation has been implicated as the promising biomarker for precise cancer diagnosis.
-However, limited DNA-methylation based biomarkers have been found in Esophageal squamous cell carcinoma (ESCC).
+However, limited DNA-methylation based biomarkers have been found in esophageal squamous cell carcinoma (ESCC).

 Results: In our study, high-throughput DNA methylation dataset (100 samples) of ESCC from the cancer genome atlas (TCGA) project was analyzed and validated in another independent dataset (12 samples) from gene expression omnibus (GEO) database.
 The methylation status from CD4+ and CD8+ T cells from healthy controls was also utilized for biomarker selection.
 Based on above procedures, five candidate CpGsites as well as its adjacent regions were further validated in another 94 pairs of ESCC tumor tissues and adjacent normal tissues from Chinese Han population using targeted bisulfite sequencing method.
 Logistic regression model was applied to the methylation status of genomic regions covering the five candidate CpGsites, yielding a robust performance (Sensitivity = 0.75, Specificity=0.88, AUC=0.85).
 Eight statistical models along with fivefold cross-validation were also applied, in which the SVM model reached the best accuracy in both train and test dataset (Accuracy = 0.82 and 0.80, respectively).
 In addition, subgroup analyzes revealed strong difference of diagnostic performance in the alcohol use and non-alcohol use subgroups.